 National Environmental Policy Act of 1969, as amended at: www.epa.gov/nepa.

 Applicable NEPA Regulations

-The Department of Justice, Office of Justice Program procedures for the implementation of NEPA can be viewed at 28 CFR, Part 61.
-These regulations apply to all projects except those funded under the Violent Offender Incentive/Truth In Sentencing Act (VOI/TIS).
+The Department of Justice, Office of Justice Program procedures for the implementation of NEPA can be viewed at 28 CFR, Part 61, including Appendix D.

 Who is required to act to ensure compliance with NEPA?

 There are two major areas where NEPA requires action by BJA grantees: